Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 What does the trigger image have to look like?
 See Wikitude's [Best Practices for trigger images](https://www.wikitude.com/blog-image-recognition-tracking-best-practices-and-target-guidelines/) for visual examples of dos and don'ts.

-There are two aspects of any trigger image:
+There are two aspects to consider for a trigger image:
 - How does it look in the real world?
   - It should **not** have any reflections or shadows that make it look different at different times.
 Glass and metal are bad, it should be matt, opaque, non-reflective and evenly lit.
   - It should be **large and clear** enough to be recognizable.
 If you can't recognize it, neither will AR-vos!